web2solutions/voodux/README.md

 ## Developers are mistakenly looking to write code first

-The commom reasons for failing software projects could me enumerated as:
+The commom reasons of failing software projects could be enumerated as follow:

 1. Lack of clear goals and paths
 2. Lack of Non Functional requirements scope